Friday, June 26, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Thank you!

-28 thoughts on “Multi-Gig Explained: The Wired Standard that’s Your Wi-Fi’s Best Friend”
+40 thoughts on “Multi-Gig Ethernet, Explained: The Wired Standard that Facilitates Beyond-Gigabit Wi-Fi and Internet”

 I have a Xfinity Gig+ modem connection now but a Linksys Velop Wifi6 mesh system.
 I would like to get a faster-than-1000 Gbps wired connection for one computer without having to replace the entire Velop setup.
 Is my only hope to set up a router with Multi-Gig between my modem and the Velop?
 There’s no way to use a switch to do this?
 Thanks